Totsy/Totsy-API/README.md

 Dependencies
 ------------

+The project uses PHP [Composer](http://www.getcomposer.com) for dependency management.
+Specific dependencies can be found in the `package.json` file.

-1. Magento: The path to a local Magento installation must be supplied in a `$MAGENTO_ROOT` environment variable.
+However, the only other dependency of the project, outside the scope of composer, is a Magento installation.
+The path to a local Magento installation must be supplied in a `$MAGENTO_ROOT` environment variable.

-2. Sonno: Configured as a Git submodule in `lib/vendor/sonno`.

-3. Doctrine-Common: Configured as a Git submodule in `lib/vendor/doctrine-common`.

-4. APC module (PHP): A full copy of the parsed Configuration data is stored in a local APC cache, on all environments except for *dev*.

-5. Memcache module (PHP): If available, response bodies will be stored in Memcached.
-Server settings are configured via file `etc/cache.yaml`.
-In the absence of this file, the local APC cache will be used instead for this purpose.

 Documentation
 -------------